Category:

 Early Life

-Connie Britton, also known as Constance Elaine Womack, was born in Boston, Massachusetts on March 6, 1967.
-She grew up in Lynchburg, Virginia and attended E.C.
+Connie Britton was born Constance Elaine Womack on March 6, 1967, in Boston, Massachusetts.
+She grew up in Lynchburg, Virginia, and attended E.C.
 Glass High School, where she performed in plays.
-Britton went on to Dartmouth College where she majored in Asian studies with a concentration in Chinese.
-She studied abroad in Beijing during her freshman year where she was roommates with Kristen Gillibrand, now a U.S. Senator.
+Britton went on to Dartmouth College, where she majored in Asian studies with a concentration in Chinese.
+She studied abroad in Beijing during her freshman year, where she was roommates with Kristen Gillibrand, now a U.S. Senator.

 Early Career